zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - By dragging and dropping fields from *formArg* (on the left) to the *evaluateFormDataObject* (on the right), map the matching fields so data transfer occurs at runtime.
-NOTE: Be careful as you map since the fields may be in a different order on the source side than on the target side:
+NOTE: Leave the automatic *formArg* to *initiateFormDataObject* mapping alone.
+As you map new rows below it, be careful since the fields may be in a different order on the source side than on the target side:

         ![](./media/image61.png)